vippsas/vipps-login-wordpress/readme.txt

 == Get started ==

  * If you are a user of Vipps and MobilePay for E-Commerce, you can add Login with Vipps and MobilePay to your account on https://portal.vippsmobilepay.com and find your API-keys there - see "Installation" for more details.
- * If you do not have an account with Vipps Mobilepay, you can order this here: https://vippsmobilepay.com/no/priser/logg-inn .
+ * If you do not have an account with Vipps Mobilepay, you can find prices and start ordering from here: https://vippsmobilepay.com/pricing/login .
 When the order has been processed, you will be notified and you will be able to retrieve the API-keys on https://portal.vippsmobilepay.com .
 Then see "Installation" for the next steps.

 == Requirements ==